2025 Annual Meeting: September 30–October 2 in Kingsport, Tennessee

 Fahe’s 45th Annual Meeting: Housing Can’t Wait

-We’re excited to announce that the Fahe 2025 Annual Meeting will take place September 30–October 2 (with an optional pre-Conference day on September 29) at the Meadowview Conference Center in Kingsport, Tennessee.
+The Fahe 2025 Annual Meeting took place September 30–October 2 (with an optional pre-Conference day on September 29) at the Meadowview Conference Center in Kingsport, Tennessee.

 Schedule